-- 5.14.1 Nobody shall disclose to the public or make the following records available for purposes other than accident and incident investigations unless the competent authority designated for this purpose determines, in accordance with the Nigerian Safety Investigation Bureau (Establishment) Act and subject to appendix 2 to Annex 13 and paragraph 5.14.1(c), that their disclosure or use outweighs the likely adverse domestic and international impact such action may have on that or any future investigations - (a) cockpit voice recordings and airborne image recordings and any transcripts from such recordings; - (b) records in the custody or control of the Bureau being -

-- (1) all statements taken from persons by the Director-General/CEO in the course of investigation; - (2) all communications between persons having been involved in the operation of the aircraft; - (3) medical or private information regarding persons involved in the accident or incident; - (4) recordings and transcripts, of recordings from air traffic control units; - (5) analysis of and opinions about information, including flight recorder information, made by the Director-General/CEO and accredited representatives in relation to the accident and incident; and - (6) The draft Final Report of an accident or incident investigation. - (c) Audio content of cockpit voice recordings as well as image and audio content of airborne image recordings and any transcript, from such recordings shall not be disclosed to the public; - (d) The records listed in subsection 5.14.1 above shall be included in the Final Report or its appendices only when pertinent to the analysis of the accident or incident.
-Parts of the records not relevant to the analysis shall not be disclosed to the public. - Note:- The records listed in paragraphs 5.14.1 (a) (c) above include information relating to an accident or incident.
+- 5.14.
+(1) Nobody shall disclose to the public or make the following records available for purposes other than accident and incident investigations unless the competent authority designated for this purpose determines, in accordance with the Nigerian Safety Investigation Bureau (Establishment) Act and subject to appendix 2 to Annex 13 and paragraph 5.14(1)(c), that their disclosure or use outweighs the likely adverse domestic and international impact such action may have on that or any future investigations - (a) cockpit voice recordings and airborne image recordings and any transcripts from such recordings; - (b) records in the custody or control of the Bureau being - (i) all statements taken from persons by the Director General/CEO Bureau in the course of investigation; - (ii) all communications between persons having been involved in the operation of the aircraft: - (iii) medical or private information regarding persons involved in the accident or incident; - (iv) recordings and transcripts, of recordings from air traffic control units; - (v) analysis of and opinions about information, including flight recorder information, made by the Director General/CEO Bureau and accredited representatives in relation to the accident and incident; and - (vi) The draft Final Report of an accident or incident investigation. - (c) Audio content of cockpit voice recordings as well as image and audio content of airborne image recordings and any transcript, from such recordings shall not be disclosed to the public; - (d) The records listed in subsection 5.14(1) above shall be included in the Final Report or its appendices only when pertinent to the analysis of the accident or incident.
+Parts of the records not relevant to the analysis shall not be disclosed to the public. - Note: The records listed in paragraphs 5.14(1)(a) (c) above include information relating to an accident or incident.
 The disclosure or use of such information for purposes where disclosure or use is not necessary in the interest of safety may mean that, in the future, the information will no longer be openly disclosed to investigators.
-Lack of access to such information would impede the investigation process and seriously affect aviation safety. - 5.14.2 The Director-General/CEO shall determine whether any other records it obtained or generated as part of an accident or incident investigation need to be protected in the same way as the records in paragraphs 5.14.1(a)-(c) of these Regulations. - 5.14.3 The Director-General/CEO shall not disclose to the public the names of persons involved in the accident or incident. - 5.14.4 Request for records in the custody or control of the Bureau shall be directed to the original source of the information, where available. - 5.14.4.1 The Director-General/CEO shall retain where possible, only copies of records obtained in the course of investigation. - 5.14.5 The Director-General/CEO shall take measures to ensure that draft Final Report it received or issued is not disclosed to the public. - 5.14.6 Federal High Court is the designated competent authority for applying the balancing test where the disclosure of the records in paragraphs 5.14.1 (a) to (c) is for criminal or civil proceedings.

-5.14.7 The provisions of the Freedom of Information Act shall apply in the case where the purpose of the request for disclosure of the records in Sub-section 5.14.1 is for public accessibility.
+Lack of access to such information would impede the investigation process and seriously affect aviation safety.

+- (2) The Director General/CEO Bureau shall determine whether any other record(s) it obtained or generated as part of an accident or incident investigation need to be protected in the same way as the records in paragraphs 5.14(1)(a)-(c) of these Regulations. - (3) The Director-General/CEO shall not disclose to the public the names of persons involved in the accident or incident. - (4) Request for records in the custody or control of the Bureau shall be directed to the original source of the information, where available. - (5) The Director-General/CEO shall retain where possible, only copies of records obtained in the course of investigation. - (6) The Director-General/CEO shall take measures to ensure that draft Final Report it received or issued is not disclosed to the public. - (7) Federal High Court is the designated competent authority for applying the balancing test where the disclosure of the records in paragraphs 5.14.1(a) to (c) is for criminal or civil proceedings. - (8) The provisions of the Freedom of Information Act shall apply in the case where the purpose of the request for disclosure of the records in Sub-section 5.14.1 is for public accessibility. - (9) Where the request is for a record to be disclosed or used in a criminal, civil, administrative or disciplinary proceeding, the competent authority shall be satisfied that a material fact in question in the proceedings cannot be determined without that record, before administering the balancing test.